Snowmass 2021 Cross Frontier Report: Dark Matter Complementarity (Extended Version): Realizing dark matter complementarity across Frontiers

 Wave-like DM (WLDM) encompasses all candidates with masses less than 1\,eV.
 Due to their small masses, the detection principles are vastly different than those traditionally used in high energy physics.
 It is here where quantum measurement techniques become critical and advancements in this area have opened up a broad horizon of new candidates to explore and many opportunities for discovery.

 Within this group is the well-motivated QCD axion.
 This is where the community proposes to delve deep.
 Originally proposed to solve the strong CP problem, it is also an excellent DM candidate with both pre- and post-inflation production scenarios.
-The pseudo-scalar QCD axion in specific class of models, higher order theories often produce similar Axion-Like-Particles (ALPs).
-The first detection in an axion experiment would start a race to determine its couplings to the Standard Model.
+The pseudo-scalar QCD axion exists in a specific class of models, but a broader class of theories with higher dimension operators often produce similar Axion-Like-Particles (ALPs).
+The first detection in an axion experiment would start a race to determine its couplings to the SM.

 As part of the 2014 P5, the flagship axion experiment ADMX was funded as part of the G2 suite of experiments.
 Since then, the community has grown exponentially motivated by advances in both key technologies and theory with many demonstrator-scale experiments producing exciting results.
 The DMNI program has been particularly critical to this success and allowed two experiments DMRadio-m$^3$ and ADMX-EFR to finalize designs and develop project execution plans.
 Continued support for the DMNI program and small-to-mid scale experiments is critical for enabling discovery in this area.